 The temple, within, is constructed like a big corridor leading to the big corridor & a little space offers a look at the major idol & the seating location for the pilgrims.
-The narrow path surrounded with railings results in the location which houses Sheetla Mata.
-The goddess is surrounded in space & the pilgrims can not go near it however can offer their prayers from a window-like design constructed at a range from the idol.
+The narrow path surrounded by railings results in the location that houses Sheetla Mata.
+The goddess is surrounded by space & the pilgrims can not go near it however can offer their prayers from a window-like design constructed at a range from the idol.

 The temple also places other gods like Lord Hanuman, Lord Shiva, Shani Dev & Goddess Durga.

-The temple is thronged by a big number of devotees all throughout the year, specifically on Mondays during the Hindu month of Chaitra (i.e in March and April).
-Devotees visit this temple generally to perform the mundan (very first shaving off the heads) event of their kids and provide the crop of hair at the altar of goddess.
-People suffering from smallpox carries out a routine called ‘Jal dema’ by spending an entire night in the temple, chanting hymns and tunes in honor of the goddess.
-Couple also visit here to get the true blessings of the goddess for pleased married life.
+The temple is thronged by a large number of devotees all throughout the year, specifically on Mondays during the Hindu month of Chaitra (i.e. in March and April).
+Devotees visit this temple generally to perform the mundan (very first shaving off the heads) event of their kids and provide the crop of hair at the altar of the goddess.
+People suffering from smallpox carry out a routine called ‘Jal dema’ by spending an entire night in the temple, chanting hymns and tunes in honor of the goddess.
+Couples also visit here to get the true blessings of the goddess for a happy married life.
 The yearly Masani Fair celebrated here is a major draw attended by countless devotees from far and near.

 How to Reach